maw/words/README.md

 words is written in Ada, which might be a problem.
 Most Linux distros have gnat packages available.
-On OSX I've been using Ada compiler binaries that I downloaded from http://libre.adacore.com/download/configurations.
-I frob $PATH with the following:
+On OSX I've been using Ada compiler binaries that I downloaded from http://libre.adacore.com/download/configurations and, still in OSX, I frob `$PATH` with the following, which I have added to my bash configuration files.

     # ada crap
     IN_GNAT=0